roubkar/aim-docs/docs/cli.md

 title: aim CLI
 sidebar_label: CLI
 ---

-# CLI

-Aim CLI is a git-like tool that allows to push, pull the results of experiments.
+aim CLI is a git-like tool that allows to push, pull the results of experiments.

 ## aim init
 Initializes the aim repository.